What to do if someone uses your address without permission?

 Your address could be exploited for mail fraud—schemes that trick you into sending money or sharing personal info.
 These could be investment opportunities, fortune telling, requests to share your credit card information, or similar schemes.
 You can report mail fraud to the USPS.

-How do I stop mail from someone who doesn’t live here?
+How do I stop mail for someone who doesn’t live here?

 The quickest way to stop receiving mail for someone who no longer lives at your address is to return their mailpieces with a “not at this address” note on the envelope.
 You can place this mail in your outgoing mailbox or take it to your local USPS office.